Dave-Sterry/Bakery.Solutions/README.md

 ## Requirements
  You will need to have an up to date browser installed such as Chrome or Firefox.
 You will need a code editor of your choice (like vscode) to view and launch the projec and .NET Core v2.2 much be installed.
-If you don't have .NET Core it can be downloaded [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer)
+If you don't have .NET Core it can be downloaded [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer).
+Follow the prompts to download and install .NET Core before attempting to launch this project.

 # How to get this project
 ## Download from Github: